rakutentech/ios-inappmessaging/README.md

   * Ensure you provide *userId* or *rakutenId* or *idTrackingIdentifier* in `IAMPreference`.
   * If you set an *accessToken* you **must also** provide associated *userId*.
 (Rakuten developers only)
   * Ensure you are not providing *accessToken* and *idTrackingIdentifier* at the same time.
 (Rakuten developers only)
+  * IAM SDK is not able to verify if provided accessToken is invalid or not matching userId.
 * Status bar characters and icons are not visible when Full-Screen campaign is presented
   * If your app is running on iOS version below 13.0 you need to either change background color of the campaign or set proper `preferredStatusbarStyle` in the top-most view controller. (for iOS versions above 13.0 this issue is handled internally by the SDK)